 MINIATURE DOGS – (15-34 pounds) – (Unless otherwise listed, each of these dogs are $300)

 Coby – White Miniature Poodle Boy (possible mix but mostly poodle)

-Koby is a white miniature poodle boy born around 2/4/11.
+Coby is a white miniature poodle boy born around 2/4/11.
 He sports his beautiful natural poodle tail!
 He was found as a stray by his former owner when he was about one year old.
-He came to us together with Novi, a cream miniature poodle mix girl born 12/14/11.
+He came to us together with Kasha, a cream miniature poodle mix girl born 12/14/11.
+Kasha was recently adopted.
 Their owner is elderly, was diagnosed with cancer, and has no energy with the cancer treatments so we were asked to find the dogs a good home.
-They may or may not be a bonded pair.
-Further testing will give us a better idea.
+They may be adopted separately.
 Both dogs are very friendly.
-Koby is a little frightened at first when meeting someone so we will work on socializing both him and Novi.
-They are both happy and playful and love playing with other dogs.
-They weigh about 15-18 lbs. $300 each.
+He is happy and playful and loves playing with other dogs.
+His weight is about 15-18 lbs. $300.